slybridges/kiss/README.md

 - write your content in markdown, html, json, or javascript
 - organize your articles in folders the way you want your urls to look like (like in the good ole days!)
 - use top-down data cascade to enrich your content metadata as it is crawled
-- write small functions to compute dynamic data during data cascade (e.g. generate default title based on slug or default cover image based on content)
+- write small functions to compute dynamic data during data cascade (e.g. generate default title based on permalink or default cover image based on content)
 - easily create custom pages derived from the main data (e.g list of articles by tags or articles by author's)
 - write your site templates in [Nunjucks](https://mozilla.github.io/nunjucks/) and get access to the full site data while doing so
 - pre-compute derived data based for easy templating (e.g. compute the list of categories and subcategories for generating the navigation bar)